 - can increase diversity within the workforce

-- enable employers to develop own talent to suit their business needs
+- enable employers to upskill their workforce

 - Class 1 National Insurance contributions are not payable for apprentices aged under 25 on earnings up to up to £827 per week)